brzezinski-k/velora_ecommerce/README.md

     <img src="https://github.com/brzezinski-k/velora_ecommerce/blob/main/returns.png?raw=true" width="900"/>
 </p>

+<p>Returns represent €9.67M in lost revenue at a 30.46% return rate — consistent across all markets and product categories, indicating a systemic issue rather than a localised one.
+The quarterly breakdown below shows where within the year the exposure concentrates.</p>

 <ul>
 	<li>Q1 recorded €990K in refunded sales, establishing the baseline for the year and representing the lowest quarterly refund total.</li>
 	<li>Q2 saw refunded sales increase by nearly €100K despite a slight decline in return rate.
 Tops were the primary driver, reaching €252K in refunded sales — the highest single-category quarterly figure of the year.
 The remaining increase came from Jeans (+€13K), Shoes (+€15K), and Bags (+€16K).</li>